alejandrorodrom/http-mock-json/README.md

    npm install http-mock-json --save-dev
    ```

-2. Create a folder or directory called "mocks" at the "node_modules" level.
+2. Create a folder or directory called "mocks", if it is located in a path other than the root of the project, the path where the folder is located must be defined with the flag "--path" or "-f".

 3. Copy this example to a json file by deleting the comments.